jancleidsson/android-github-top-stars/README.md

 # android-github-top-stars

- Android project created to apply concepts of Clean Architecture and SOLID with MVVM architecture and some jetpack components as: Room, Retrofit, Paging 3.0, Dagger and Flow.
+ Android project created to apply concepts of Clean Architecture and SOLID with MVVM architecture and using some jetpack components as: Room, Retrofit, Paging 3.0, Dagger and Flow.

  - The tests (unit and instrumented) were writen using libraries as Mokito, Mockk and Espresso.